Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$

 At high temperatures, the resistivity of unstrained Sr$_2$RuO$_4$ gradually crosses over from quadratic to linear temperature dependence.
 The linear regime onsets about $600$K~\cite{Tyler1998}.
 It is interesting to note that this temperature is roughly comparable to the scale $T_\text{vH}$ mentioned above.
 This conceivably suggests that the high temperature $T$-linear behavior might also be due to cc $\to$ ch scattering into the band containing the van Hove point, although the `hot' band is not small in this case.

-\section{Outlook}
+\subsection{Outlook}

-We have shown that the strange metal phenomenology of two strontium ruthenates can be understood from the scattering of cold electrons into small regions of hot, non-degenerate electrons.
-We denoted this scattering as cc $\to$ ch.
-This simple process can be thought of as a fermionic analogue of the well-established $T$-linear scattering rate that arises from scattering off classical bosons.
-It is distinct, however, from scattering off a classical fermion, which would correspond to ch $\to$ ch.\footnote{In the context of SDW transitions, scattering off composite operators at a hot spot has been argued to lead to `lukewarm' fermions over the entire Fermi surface \cite{PhysRevB.84.125115, PhysRevB.89.155126,PhysRevB.90.045105}.
+We have shown that the strange metal phenomenology of two strontium ruthenates can be understood from the cc $\to$ ch scattering of cold electrons into small regions of hot, non-degenerate electrons.
+This simple process is a fermionic analogue of the well-established $T$-linear scattering rate that arises from scattering off classical bosons.
+It is distinct, however, from scattering off a classical fermion, which would correspond to ch $\to$ ch.\footnote{In SDW transitions, scattering off composite operators at a hot spot has been argued to lead to `lukewarm' fermions over the entire Fermi surface \cite{PhysRevB.84.125115, PhysRevB.89.155126,PhysRevB.90.045105}.
 This is analogous to ch $\to$ ch scattering in our framework.
 In particular, the fact that the scattering is small angle means that it does not strongly impact transport.
-It may be interesting to look at the consequences of cc $\to$ ch scattering in those models.}
+It may be interesting to look at cc $\to$ ch scattering in those models.}

-In Sr$_3$Ru$_2$O$_7$ in particular, the proposed dominance of cc $\to$ ch scattering successfully connects quantitative properties of dc and optical charge transport and specific heat.
+In Sr$_3$Ru$_2$O$_7$ in particular, the proposed dominance of cc $\to$ ch scattering successfully explains quantitative properties of dc and optical charge transport and specific heat.
 It will be interesting to see if more subtle observables such as the Hall coefficient, which shows a dramatic change in behavior across $T_\text{tr}$ \cite{PERRY20001469,PhysRevB.63.174435}, can also be understood from this perspective.
-The thermopower is also a sensitive probe of the presence of non-degenerate electrons.
+The thermopower is also a potentially sensitive probe of the presence of non-degenerate electrons.